 So, you want to become a digital nomad?
 It’s a dream worth dreaming: traveling the world while working online.

 And, for many people, it’s not just a dream.
 It’s our reality.
-For me personally, it took months of research and inspiration to believe that it was actually possible for me to become a digital nomad.
+For me personally, it took months of research and inspiration to believe that it was actually possible for me to become part of the digital nomad community.

-The digital nomad lifestyle is challenging, exhilarating, and above all: totally worth it.
+The nomadic lifestyle is challenging, exhilarating, and above all: totally worth it.
 I talk more about the challenges you face when you become a digital nomad in this blog post here: 6 Things No One Tells You About The Digital Nomad Lifestyle.

-No matter what your situation is now, you can do these 4 things right now if you want to become a digital nomad someday.
+No matter what your situation is now, you can do these 4 things right now if you want to be a digital nomad someday.

 4 Things To Do Now If You Want To Become A Digital Nomad